umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 For some more in-depth information have a look at the [High-level Overview](High-level-overview/) article.

-Find a thorough guide about the Baseline setup on our Youtube Channel: [How to work with baseline on Umbraco Cloud](https://www.youtube.com/watch?v=t4zI8_F33LM)

-Below you'll find a guide on how to create and setup Baseline Child projects.
+## Video Tutorial

+<iframe width="800" height="450" src="https://www.youtube.com/embed/t4zI8_F33LM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Step-by-step

-## Creating a Child project
+### Creating a Child project

-Using the “Create Project” option from the Umbraco Cloud Portal, choose either the Starter or the Professional plan for your new project.
+* Choose the “Create new Project” option from the Umbraco Cloud Portal - choose either the Starter or the Professional plan for your new project
+* Choose a new for your new project
+* From the *Choose baseline (Optional)* dropdown, choose which if your other Cloud project the new project should be based on

-After choosing a name for your new project, you will have the option to create the project based on an already existing project - any of your projects can be used as a Baseline project!
+    - Note that any Umbraco Cloud project can be used as a Baseline project

-When you click create you’ll be redirected to the project page for the new Child project, which shows the creation progress.
-It might take several minutes for the project to spin up and before your environments are ready.
+* Click **Create project** and you will be redirected to the new project where you can follow the creation progress.
+    - It might take several minutes for the project to spin up and before your environments are ready.

 When your environments are ready your will see a *green* light next to the environment name.